binarysculptor/wallet/contrib/debian/README.md

 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your pivxqt binary to `/usr/bin` and the `../../share/pixmaps/pivx128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your libertyqt binary to `/usr/bin` and the `../../share/pixmaps/liberty128.png` to `/usr/share/pixmaps`

 liberty-qt.protocol (KDE)